Why It Works

 - Baking the rugelach on stacked baking sheets prevents the bottoms of the cookies from burning.

 - Egg-washing the cookies before baking gives them a shiny, bright finish.

-A whisper of orange zest in the dough zings in contrast with the jammy filling studded with nuts.
+For this raspberry-almond version, I add a whisper of orange zest to the dough, which zings in contrast with the jammy filling studded with nuts.
 You can substitute any jam, nut, or citrus here—this recipe is like a roadmap to rugelach.
 Start with rich, flaky cream cheese dough; add the citrus zest; and wrap it around the filling.
 This is less about the spices and more about the jam, so select a good spread, and be stingy while spreading it.
 Just a scant half cup will do the trick.

-- 4 ounces cold unsalted butter (8 tablespoons; 115g), cut into large cubes
+4 ounces unsalted butter (8 tablespoons; 115g), cut into large cubes

 For the Dough: In the work bowl of a food processor, combine flour, butter, cream cheese, orange zest, and salt.
 Pulse 4 to 5 times, then turn the processor on and process until the dough forms a shaggy ball, about 1 minute.